If you’re bored with your fences, or it barely serves its purpose, what’s stopping you from building yourself a new one?

 3. Materials & Canvassing

 Canvass your prices well.
 Then, make sure to buy enough materials you need to complete the fencing project.
 You can start this part by shopping for your materials on a budget.
+Decide on the fence type you want.
+Will it be a marble fence, plank fence, corrugated metal, cedar wood fence, or concrete blocks.

 4. Plan Your Project Well